rdinnager/slimr/README.md

 their parameter space in more detail and therefore, ultimately, will lead to a better understanding of the system under study.

-Have fun using slimr!!!
+Have fun using `slimr`!!!

 Russell et al.

+(Thanks to Bernd Gruber for making the above example script!)

 ## Code of Conduct

-Please note that the slimr project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the `slimr` project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.